-Florida State won the first game, 8-4, and it looked like it had Oklahoma on the ropes in Game 2 until the big sixth inning.
+Florida State won the first game of the final series on Tuesday, 8-4, and it looked like it had Oklahoma on the ropes in Game 2 — until the big sixth inning.

-Gasso said her team was battle-tested after losing a few big games this season and having to battle back from the loser’s bracket in the tournament.
+Gasso said her team was battle-tested after losing a few big games this season, and having to battle back from the loser’s bracket in the NCAA Tournament.